geekzter/azure-aks/README.md

 To constrain connectivity to/from an AKS cluster, the following available meassures are implemented in this repo:

 1. The Kubernetes API server is the entry point for Kubernetes management operations, and is hosted as a multi-tenant PaaS service by Microsoft.
-These kind of services can be projected in the Virtual Network using Private Link ([article](https://docs.microsoft.com/en-us/azure/aks/private-clusters))
+The API server can be projected in the Virtual Network using Private Link ([article](https://docs.microsoft.com/en-us/azure/aks/private-clusters))
 1. Instead of an external Load Balancer (with a public IP address), use an internal Load Balancer ([article](https://docs.microsoft.com/en-us/azure/aks/internal-lb))
 1. Use user defined routes and an Azure Firewall to manage egress, instead of breaking out to the Internet directly ([article](https://docs.microsoft.com/en-us/azure/aks/limit-egress-traffic#restrict-egress-traffic-using-azure-firewall))
 1. Application Gateway can be used to manage ingress traffic.
 There are multiple ways to set this up, by far the simplest is to use the AKS add on.
 This lets AKS create the Application Gateway and maintain it's configuration ([article](https://docs.microsoft.com/en-us/azure/application-gateway/tutorial-ingress-controller-add-on-existing))